benjaminharringtonrose/crypto-notify/functions/src/scripts/experimentNewIndicators.md

 **Systematically experiment with 5 new technical indicators** to improve our Bitcoin trading model performance using the gradual feature optimization script. **Keep any indicator that improves the model and move on to the next experiment.**

+**IMPORTANT**: You must come up with 5 completely new technical indicators that we have NOT tested before.
+Do not retest any indicators that have already been experimented with in previous rounds.

 ## 📊 Current Context

 - **Model**: Conv1D(48,3) → BN → Dropout(0.3) → LSTM(64) → Dense(32) → Dropout(0.3) → Output(2)